Common Financial Pitfalls & How to Avoid Them - Fleximize

 As a new business owner, one of your priorities is to make it easy for customers to purchase your services and products.
 To facilitate a smoother transaction, you can sell products on credit.
 However, one of the biggest financial mistakes you can make is granting credit without checking a client’s credit history.

 There will always be a chance of non-payment every time you extend credit to customers.
-However, you can minimize this risk by being selective of your clients and checking their credit history before closing a deal.
+However, you can minimise this risk by being selective of your clients and checking their credit history before closing a deal.
 You'll be saving yourself from future headaches if you turn down a client with a bad credit history.
 That said, if you really want them as customers, you could ask for a higher deposit and impose stricter credit terms.

 About the Author